 Thailand is known for its beautiful landscapes, rich history, fun nightlife, tranquil Buddhist culture, and peaceful temples.
 Immerse yourself in this welcoming culture as you study at Mahidol University, Thailand’s top-ranked university.
-You’ll choose your academically challenging classes from a vast course catalog.
+Choose from a wide variety of courses in English from the university’s International College.
 Our Semester in Thailand program is centered in your new home, the scenic college town of Salaya.
 From Salaya, easily venture into the heart of Bangkok, Thailand’s capital city.
 You’ll enjoy the serenity of a small town and the bustle of a booming city.
 The rest of Thailand also awaits you, with its beaches, jungles, and delicious cuisine.

 - GPA Requirement